The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Quasi-regular representations and closed subgroups

 \section{Quasi-regular representations and closed subgroups}

 In the first half of this section we investigate how $\CE$ and its even part $\CEE$ act on the dyadic rationals.
 In the second half we use this information to study the (ir)reducibility of quasi-regular representations associated with $\CEE$.
-As we will see, the former acts transitively, while the second lies in the intersection of three stabiliser subgroups.

 Similar analysis for the $3$-colorable subgroup $\CF$ can be found in the predecessor of this paper \cite{TV2}, and for the oriented subgroup $\vec{F}$ in an earlier paper by Golan and Sapir \cite{GS}.
 The oriented subgroup was realized as the stabiliser of the subset of dyadic rationals consisting of elements with an even number of digits equal to $1$ in the binary expansion.
-For the $3$-colorable subgroup $\CF$ the corresponding subset of dyadic rationals was described in terms of a suitable \emph{weight} function.
-For $\CEE$ we introduce a new weight function that we use to define three subsets $Z_1$, $Z_2$, and $Z_3$ of the dyadic rationals and show that the subgroup $\CEE$ is the intersection of the stabilisers of these subsets.
-A similar study for the ternary oriented subgroup $\vec{F}_3$ of $F_3$ was performed in \cite{TV}.
+The $3$-colorable subgroup $\CF$ was described as the intersection of the stabilizers of three distinct subsets of dyadic rationals that were defined in terms of a suitable \emph{weight} function $\omega$.

+For $\CEE$ we introduce a new weight function that we use to define three subsets $Z_1$, $Z_2$, and $Z_3$ of the dyadic rationals and show that $\CEE$ is the intersection of the stabilisers of these subsets.
+An analogous study for the ternary oriented subgroup $\vec{F}_3$ of $F_3$ was performed in \cite{TV}.

-First we show that $\CE$ is not the stabiliser of any subset of dyadic rationals.
-To this end, we partition the dyadic rationals into six subsets
+We first describe the action of $\CF$.
+Let us define the subsets\footnote{ Note that these subsets were originally defined in \cite{TV2}, but there was an unnecessary condition added mistakenly on the parity of length of the binary expansion of the dyadic numbers.}